microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

         });
     ```

+    Note how the `WithToggledModes` does not take a projection.
+The above code will result in a toggle with no associated variant being exposed to SDK drivers, which defines how the set of modes should be displayed.

     `WithToggledModes` may be called after `WithToggle`, meaning you can end a chain of hierarchical toggles with a set of toggled modes.
 However, you are unable to continue adding regular toggles on top of toggled modes.
+If you wish to add a toggle after one or more modes in a collection, you must supply a callback `Func` when adding the mode(s), as explained below.

 ## Recursive Variants